MichaelCWalsh7/milestone-project-1/README.md

         creator.
 For example, age, nationality, professional & personal interests.
         2. As a First Time Visitor, I want to be able to easliy navigate through the site, and have a clear understanding of what the purpose of each page is and where it's most pertinnent information is.
-        3. As a first time user I want to be able to check the employment status and professionalism of the creator, I also want to locate their social media links to see their followings on social media and determine how trustworthy and legitimate they are.
+        3. As a First Time Visitor, I want to be able to check the employment status and professionalism of the creator, I also want to locate their social media links to see their followings on social media and determine how trustworthy and legitimate they are.

     -   #### Returning Visitor Goals